dpla/social-media-proof-of-concept/CAPTURING-HOWTO.md

-# How to capture a Tiktok post using Browsertrix crawler
+# How to capture a TikTok post using Browsertrix crawler

-There are many different tools available that create web archives, but currently, the Browsertrix suite has the most affordances for capturing social media posts.
+There are many different tools available that create web archives, but currently, the [Browsertrix](https://browsertrix.com/) suite has the most affordances for capturing social media posts.
 Chiefly among these:

-1. A suite of custom scripts to aid compatability with social media sites and facilitate captures called Browsertrix Behaviors.
+1. A suite of custom scripts to aid compatability with social media sites and facilitate captures called [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors).
 In the case of TikTok, Browsertrix Behaviors knows how to automatically expand comment threads and load additional comments beyond what shows in the browser when a video loads.

 2. A facility for logging in an automated browser so that CAPCHAs can be prevented.

 3. A browser plugin that allows someone to create a web archive without any expertise in running web archiving software.

-Worth noting is the Scoop project from the Havard Library Innovation Lab, which previously was deployed in an experimental capacity for archiving Twitter/X posts.
+Worth noting is the [Scoop](https://github.com/harvard-lil/scoop) project from the [Harvard Library Innovation Lab](https://lil.law.harvard.edu/), which previously was deployed in an experimental capacity for archiving Twitter/X posts.
 However, the current primary use case for this software does not require facilitating site logins, and without that, it can be difficult to evade CAPTCHAs on tiktok.com.

 ## Performing a web capture